 Bonds - On December 10, 2019, the State issued \$196,350,000 in General Obligation Bonds.
 The 2019A Bonds were issued to finance various capital improvement projects, including construction of a new Department of Motor Vehicles Service Center, Reno, and construction of a new Engineering Building at the University of Nevada, Reno.
 These bonds were not used for refunding purposes.
 The 2019B Bonds were issued to finance costs of environmental improvement projects for the Lake Tahoe Basin and to provide grants for water conservation and capital improvements to certain water systems.
 The 2019C Bonds were issued to provide state matching funds for the State's Safe Drinking Water Revolving Fund program for the protection and preservation of the property and natural resources of the State.
-The 2019D Bonds were issued to provide state matching funds for the State's Water Pollution Control Revolving Fund program for the construction of treatment works, the implementation of pollution control projects and to pay costs of issuance of the 2019D Bonds.
+The 2019D Bonds were issued to provide state matching funds for the State of the State.
+The 2019D Bonds were issued to provide state matching funds and program for the construction of treatment works, the implementation of pollution control projects and to pay costs of issuance of the 2019D Bonds.
 The 2019E Bonds were issued to pay the interest and installments of principal on any bonds issued.